FridaWikell/greenthumb-backend/README.md

 The project is based at [drf-api from Code Institute](https://github.com/Code-Institute-Solutions/drf-api).
 The comments app, followers app, likes app, posts app, and profiles app are based but in some cases modified from the mentioned project above.

-To get more knowledge, the [Django documentation](https://docs.djangoproject.com/en/5.0/) and [Testing in Django](https://docs.djangoproject.com/en/5.0/topics/testing/) was used.
+To get more knowledge, the [Django documentation](https://docs.djangoproject.com/en/5.0/) and [Testing in Django](https://docs.djangoproject.com/en/5.0/topics/testing/) were used.

 ## Acknowledgements

-Any special acknowledgements you'd like to leave
+Thanks to Gareth McGirr for showing my project in the right direction.
+A deep bow to Linus Wikell for proofreading!

 [Back to top](#greenthumb-hub---backend)